 If you already have some work experience in the relevant engineering field, you may apply to have credit granted by completing the associated recognition of prior learning form.

-- Apply fundamental power generation and power system design principles; evaluate power system safety and protection; assess smart grids, power stability, and operational analysis; validate knowledge of substation automation; conduct systematic project management.
+- Apply in-depth as well as broad understanding of the relevant specialist body of knowledge within the electrical systems engineering discipline including: fundamental power generation and power system design principles; evaluation power system safety and protection; assessing smart grids; power stability and operational analysis; substation automation and systematic project management.

 To gain entry into this program, we require applicants to hold: